The Washington DC Chapter

 Ms. DiFiglia is an experienced web designer with over 60 working websites and has been the sole Webmaster for the Washington DC Chapter since 2007.
-She designed and developed the website for the very successful 2010 International System Safety Conference (ISSC) in Minneapolis MN and designed the logo and was co-developer of the website for the 2019 System Safety Conference in Norfolk, VA.
+She designed and developed the website for the very successful 2010 International System Safety Conference (ISSC) in Minneapolis MN and designed the logo and was co-developer of the website for the 2019 ISSC in Norfolk, VA.

-Ms. DiFiglia is currently a Senior Principal Systems Safety Engineer at SAIC.
+Ms. DiFiglia is currently a Senior Principal Systems Safety Engineer.
 She has over 35 years of experience in Military Systems and Software Engineering.
 She completed the pre-medical curriculum at the State University of New York at Buffalo where she later taught.
 She received Masters certification in Real-Time Military Programming at Barrister, did her graduate studies in Computer Architecture at Virginia Polytechnic Institute and completed certification for Software Safety Engineering at the University of Southern California School of Engineering.

 In her early career, Ms. DiFiglia was a Senior Computer Scientist developing software for Aegis and Aegis BMD at CSC in Dahlgren, VA.
 In response to an international incident, she was recruited to design and implement a set of improved Close Control Displays for the Aegis Class of Cruisers and Destroyers.
 Ms. DiFiglia received a U.S. Navy Commendation for her design which is now in use on Aegis ships.
 She received several other Naval awards including an award for fixing a vital sensor system onboard the DDG 72 USS Mahan.
 She was an Aegis Trainer and one of the chief developers of the software for the Training Consoles at the Aegis Training and Readiness Center (ATRC) in Dahlgren, VA.